In this article:

 Sometimes the Client Agent will stop working.
 This can be due to one of a number of different issues.
 Lets take a look at some common reasons why your agent stops working and what you can do to fix it.

-Probably the most common reason why a Client Agent either fails to configure correctly or fails as you use it is due to changes in your network or firewall.
+The most common reason a Client Agent either fails to configure correctly or fails as you use is due to changes in your network or firewall.
 The Client Agent relies on a unfiltered connection through port 4004 of your network.
 If this port is compromised or blocked by your firewall it will prevent the Client Agent from working correctly.
-One easy way to find out if port 4004 is blocked is to type https://localhost:4004 into your browser.
+One easy way to find out if port 4004 is blocked is to type https://localhost:4004 into your web browser.
 If you see Client Agent API v1.2.5 then the port is ready for use.
 If you receive an error you may need to adjust your firewall rules.

 In the event that you cannot fix the Client Agent a reset must be done.